jwnfld3/idmgmt/README.md

 <br />
 <br />
 <h2>Conclusion</h2>
-This lab demonstrates how to secure Azure AD identities by implementing MFA and Conditional Access policies.
+This lab demonstrates how to secure Entra ID identities by implementing MFA and Conditional Access policies.
 These controls help mitigate security risks by enforcing adaptive authentication, restricting unauthorized access, and improving overall identity protection in an organization.